- Email: email@example.com

 11. Joint Consulting Project; Policy Instruction for Green Growth (Case studies: Bangladesh, Indonesia, and South Korea), 2013, Policy Report, Korea Development Institute, Ministry of Economy and Finance of South Korea, and World Bank.

-- A Special seminar at the Seoul National University and the University of Daegu, South Korea respectively: Policy experiences sharing strategy (web-based) of the Seoul Metropolitan Government, South Korea for the cooperation with oversea public servants & International organisations.
+- A Special seminar at the Seoul National University in 2017 and the University of Daegu, South Korea in 2018 respectively: Policy experiences sharing strategy (web-based) of the Seoul Metropolitan Government, South Korea for the cooperation with overseas public servants & International organisations.

-- A Special seminar at the MBA School of the University of Yeungnam, South Korea: Communication Skills for CEOs.
+- A Special seminar at the MBA School of the University of Yeungnam, South Korea in 2013: Communication Skills for CEOs.

-- A Mentorship seminar at the Catholic University of Korea & the Secondary School called Sinsu Middle School respectively: How to build my career.
+- A Mentorship seminar at the Catholic University of Korea in 2016 & the Secondary School called Sinsu Middle School in 2015 respectively: How to build my career.

 - A member of the Digital and Social Change Group, University of Glasgow.

-I have worked in both fields of media communication for roughly 7 years and later development policy research for around 5 years as a broadcaster and a researcher respectively.
-As a policy researcher affiliated under the Korean government institutes, my main research topics concentrated on development challenges in the least-developed countries economically, socially, and environmentally, suggesting governance services and relevant digital platforms based upon Korean development experiences.
-In this course, I have experienced working with multi-stakeholders and international organisations, and overseas governments.
+I have worked in both media communication fields for roughly 7 years and later development policy research for around 5 years as a broadcaster and a researcher, respectively.
+As a policy researcher affiliated with the Korean government institutes, my main research topics concentrated on development challenges in the least-developed countries economically, socially, and environmentally, suggesting governance services and relevant digital platforms based upon Korean development experiences.
+In this course, I have experienced working with multi-stakeholders and international organisations and overseas governments.